neumann-mlucas/PyParseExcel/README.md

 This is a toy project written in Python that demonstrates how to implement a lexer, parser, and interpreter for Excel formulas.
 The main goal is just to provide a example of how to implement these fundamental components of a programming language interpreter without relying on third-party libraries.

 Please note that this is not intended to be a production-ready implementation of an Excel interpreter.
 Instead, it only supports a small subset of the Excel formulas grammar.
-Additionally, some common features, such as variable scope, semantic analysis, call stack, and procedure calls, have not been implemented.
+Additionally, some common features of interpreters, such as variable scope, semantic analysis, call stack, and procedure calls, have not been implemented.

+Also the interpreter doesn't implement strictly the same behavior as the original excel formula resolver.
+Since I don't use excel very often and this is only intend as a study, is probably that some functions are implemented with different behavior

 ### Project Overview